Help on assessment and approval notifications

 - The list of activity categories used in referral titles was changed on 14 December 2001.
 See further details of Category Descriptions

 Invitations for public comment

 The EPBC Act provides for a public comment period of 10 business days (with no extensions).
 A decision on whether a proposed action requires approval will be made within 20 business days.
-The outcome of the decision will be made publicly available on the web site.
+We publish the outcome of the decision as a public notice.

-Please note that all public comments will be considered by the decision-maker.
-However, we cannot guarantee that all comments will be acknowledged or responded to.
+The decision-maker will consider all public comments.
+We cannot guarantee that all comments will be acknowledged or responded to.